Baby Constipation: Signs, Causes, and What Helps

 3. Low fiber

 Fiber is only found in plant foods such as cereals, fruits and vegetables.
 Babies over 6 months with high intakes of formula or cow's milk (only recommended after 12 months) often experience constipation.
-It's not the milk itself that causes this, it's simply that the child fills up on milk which means he will have limited appetite for other foods that provide fiber.
+It's not the milk itself that causes this, it's simply that the child fills up on milk which means they will have limited appetite for other foods that provide fiber.

 4. Different types of formula